Jamie Murphy (footballer, born 1989): Brighton & Hove Albion

 In August 2015, Murphy signed a four-year contract with Brighton & Hove Albion for an undisclosed fee reported to be £1.8m rising to £2m based upon Brighton's promotion to the Premier League, which they did in 2016-1017.
 He made his Brighton debut on 18 August, in a 1–1 draw with Huddersfield Town.
 Murphy scored his first goal for Brighton on 26 September, in a 2–2 draw with Bolton Wanderers that also saw him receive a red card in the second half of the game.
 Murphy made 35 appearances for Brighton in the 2015–16 season, scoring six goals, as the Seagulls narrowly missed out on promotion to the Premier League by finishing in 3rd place on goal difference.

 On 9 August 2016, Murphy scored a brace in a 4–0 win against Colchester United in the first round of the EFL Cup.
 Throughout the 2016–17 season, Murphy scored two goals in 37 league appearances as Brighton gained promotion to the Premier League.

 Murphy had limited playing time with Brighton in the Premier League, making four league appearances for the club in the first half of the 2017–18 season, all as a substitute.

 Rangers

 On 6 January 2018, Brighton announced that Murphy had joined Scottish Premiership club Rangers on loan until the end of the 2017–18 season.
 The clubs also agreed a fee for Murphy to move permanently in the summer.
-Murphy made his competitive debut for Rangers on 24 January 2018, in a 2–0 win against Aberdeen.
+Murphy made his competitive debut for Rangers on 24 January 2018 in a 2–0 win against Aberdeen.
 He was one of four players to make their first appearance for Rangers in that game.
 Murphy scored his first goal for Rangers in a 6–1 win at Ayr United in the 2017–18 Scottish Cup.

-In May 2018, Murphy signed a three-year contract with Rangers.
-He suffered an anterior cruciate ligament injury in August 2018, which prevented him from playing for most of the 2018–19 season.
+In May 2018, Murphy was signed permanently by Rangers, agreeing a three-year deal.
+He suffered an anterior cruciate ligament injury in August 2018 whilst playing an away fixture on the artificial turf at Kilmarnock, which ruled him for most of the 2018–19 season.

 Murphy agreed a six-month loan deal with League One club Burton Albion on 20 January 2020.